YSU-CSIS-SE/csci-5802-tooldemo-randoop/index.md

 ![Use_Case_1_4](/Use_Case_1_4.png)

-The regression test files are each named RegressionTest*x*.java (x is the number of the test file).
+The test suite includes 71 test files each named RegressionTest*x*.java (x is the number of the test file).
-There is also a file called RegressionTest.java that contains a single class thta contains an **@Runwith** annotation that invokes all of the related test files.
-This class is used to run all of the JUnit test files.
+There is also a file called RegressionTest.java that contains a single class that uses the **@Runwith** annotatino to run the entire test suite.

 ![Use_Case_1_5](/Use_Case_1_5.png)